MAIF/thoth/doc/banking.md

 * because it's simpler to implement / understand
 * because [one feature](https://github.com/MAIF/scribe/issues/4) is missing to implement scenario such as multiple bank accounts

-Here is the process modeling of what append:
+Here is the process modeling of what happens:

 ![](scribe_bank_account.jpg)